The 45th Infantry Division

 The same day I saw my first horror camp.
 It was near the town of Gotha [in Germany].
 I have never been able to describe my emotional reactions when I first came face to face with indisputable evidence of Nazi brutality and ruthless disregard of every shred of decency.
 Up to that time I had known about it only generally or through secondary sources.
 I am certain however, that I have never at any time experienced an equal sense of shock.

 I visited every nook and cranny of the camp because I felt it my duty to be in a position from then on to testify at firsthand about these things in case there ever grew up at home the belief or assumption that "the stories of Nazi brutality were just propaganda."
 Some members of the visiting party were unable to go through with the ordeal.
 I not only did so but as soon as I returned to Patton's headquarters that evening I sent communications to both Washington and London, urging the two governments to send instantly to Germany a random group of newspaper editors and representative groups from the national legislatures.
 I felt that the evidence should be immediately placed before the American and the British publics in a fashion that would leave no room for cynical doubt.

-The 45th held the camp as it was so that doctors could treat the prisoners and investigators could document the atrocities for the war crimes trials that took place in Nuremberg after the war, before moving on to take the city of Munich.
+The 45th held the camp as it was so that doctors could treat the prisoners and investigators could document the atrocities for the war crimes trials, which would take place in Nuremberg after the war.
+Then they moved forward to take the city of Munich.

 An image of an SS map of the Dachau forced-labor camp.
 The large rectangular area in the lower right is the prisoner camp, where over 30,000 prisoners were cramped into inadequate housing at the main camp.
 An almost equal number of prisoners lived dispersed in thirty "satellite" camps throughout southern Germany (OHS Collections).